o73k51i/qapytest/docs/Installation.md

 This includes:
 - Pytest integration
-- Test steps and reporting
+- Test steps
 - Soft assertions
+- Attachment
+- Reporting
 - Basic utilities

 ## Optional Components

-qapytest supports optional dependencies for different features.
+**QaPyTest** supports optional dependencies for different features.
 You can install only what you need.

 ### HTTP Client